-Since my last two recent post – Cake Decorating as a profession or hobby and choosing the right cake decorating courses on line, I’ve decided that I’d share my review on some of the classes and courses.
+Since my last two recent post – Cake Decorating as a profession or hobby and Which online cake decorating School should I join, I’ve decided that I’d share my review on some of the classes and courses.
 I hope that it will help you when making a choice.

 One of the schools I subscribed to recently was Paul Bradford Sugarcraft School.
 I absolutely loved it at every level.
 Not only is it good; I think it’s the best!!!

 Paul is a great teacher.
 If you have read my previous post remember I said not everyone who is good at his work is a good teacher.
 But Paul really is a good teacher.